 after each shoe of cards is completed, as set out in rule 11.2, the cards (or, where applicable, the set of cards) that have been in use in the game shall be shuffled so that the cards are randomly intermixed before they are used again for gambling.

-Where the game is conducted in accordance with Dealing Style B, rule 11.3 shall apply upon the completion of a shoe of cards.
+Where the game is conducted in accordance with Dealing Style B or Style D, rule 11.3 shall apply upon the completion of a shoe of cards.

 7.4 Where it is proposed that pre-shuffled decks of cards be introduced into the game any of the players may, before the first game in which the cards are used:

-on request, visually inspect the decks of pre-shuffled cards, or any of them, before their use; and
+request to, visually inspect the decks of pre-shuffled cards, or any of them, before their use; and

-require that any decks of cards issued as pre-shuffled be inspected and mixed in accordance with section 6, shuffled by the Dealer, and cut in accordance with this section.
+request that any decks of cards issued as pre-shuffled be inspected and mixed in accordance with section 6, shuffled by the Dealer, and cut in accordance with this section

+provided that the Casino Operator may at its sole discretion decline the players requests in which case an alternate set of pre-shuffled cards shall be introduced into the game.

-7.5 After the cards have been shuffled they shall be cut.
+7.5 After the cards have been shuffled in accordance with section 6, they may be subsequently cut at the sole discretion of the Casino Operator, except in the case of a Continuous Shuffler, where the cards may be cut but only prior to the cards entering the Continuous Shuffler.
 The Dealer shall offer the stack of cards, with the backs facing away from him/her, to each seated player for cutting until a seated player accepts the cut.
-If no seated player accepts the cut, a Casino employee shall cut the cards.
+If no seated player accepts the cut, a standing player or a Casino employee shall cut the cards.
+If there are no seated players at the table then the Dealer shall offer the stack of cards, with the backs facing away from him/her, to each standing player for cutting until a standing player accepts the cut.
+If no standing player accepts the cut, a Casino employee shall cut the cards.

 7.6 The person designated in rule 7.5 shall cut the cards by inserting the cutting card or one of the cutting cards, as the case may be, into the stack at least one deck in from either end.
 The Dealer shall then take all of the cards in front of the cutting card and place them at the back of the stack and then insert the cutting card into the stack at least 20 cards in from the back of the stack.
 If 2 cutting cards are being used, the second shall be placed at the back of the stack.